-- FROM: Amy L. Comstock Director - SUBJECT: Ethical Requirements Applicable to Potential PAS Appointees Employed as "Advisors" or "Counselors"
+Memorandum dated March 15, 2001, from Amy L. Comstock, Director, to Designated Agency Ethics Officials Regarding Ethical Requirements Applicable to Potential PAS Appointees Employed as "Advisors" or "Counselors"

 On January 26, 2001, the White House issued a memorandum to all cabinet members and agency heads, titled "Employment Guidelines for Potential Presidential Appointees" (White House Memorandum).
 The White House Memorandum and its attachment address the procedures and guidelines under which "potential future PAS" appointees for sub-Cabinet positions may be employed as "an advisor or counselor" to the secretary or agency head of their prospective agency.